Award-Winning, Bestselling Editors

 “It seems strange to be writing this, since I was a member of the network, too.
 But I know from experience on both sides of the fence that network members are always the best.
 We hired a copyeditor through the network, and she is outstanding.”Faith Brynie

-Yes!
-We’ve worked with many self-published authors who hold themselves to a high standard.
-Our own standards have not changed.
-Our editors who have self-publishing experience only must pass the same entry tests as editors with publisher experience.
+Even in the age of self-publishing, our standards have not changed.
+Our editors who have self-publishing experience only must pass the same entry tests as editors with in-house publisher experience.

 If you intend to self-publish you don’t need to shape your manuscript for literary agent representation or a particular publisher.
 Instead, you and your editor have the freedom to realize your vision without literary agent or publisher considerations.

-A professionally edited self-published book helps get the positive feedback you want.
+A professionally edited self-published book helps get the positive feedback you and your editor want.

 Need help with your submission?
 Call 585-568-7736 M-F, 11a-8p (eastern).